Yordinia/yordinia/general.md

 <summary> Change PWA into Android </summary>
 Install and create an empty android studio proj

 ### To convert your web app into an APK
 - Cordova
-    - Install Cordova globally: `npm install -g cordova`
+    - Install Cordova globally in C://: `npm install -g cordova`
     - Create a new Cordova project: `cordova create MyApp`
     - Move your web app files into the newly created project's www folder.
     - Add the platform you want to build for, e.g., Android: `cordova platform add android`